xyngular/py-xcon/Readme.md

 If the Config object has their `use_parent == True` (it defaults to True) then it will allow the parent-chain to grow past it's self in the past/previously activated Config objects.

-Config is a xyn-resource Resource.
-Resource uses a `xyn_resource.context.Context` object to keep track of current and past resources.
+Config is a xinject Dependency.
+Dependency uses a `xinject.context.XContext` object to keep track of current and past resources.

-The parent-chain starts with the current config resource (the one in the current Context).
+The parent-chain starts with the current config resource (the one in the current XContext).
 If that context has a parent context, we next grab the Config resource from that parent context and check it's `Config.use_parent`.
 If `True` we keep doing this until we reach a Config object without a parent or a `Config.use_parent`